adparikh245/SCCFED/README.md

 - **Jupyter Notebooks**
 - **Git LFS**: for storing large `.geojson` files
 - **HTML**: for standalone visual preview of map overlays
-- Optional: QGIS or ArcGIS for deeper cartographic editing

 ---